 What if we have a large group?
 Will the DAS cover my group as well?

-The DAS covers everyone in your travel party (up to 6 people including DAS holder), for the 4 main parks in Florida and the 2 parks in California, for the entire length of your stay.
-If your group is larger than 6, the cast member may write the card for more.
-When requesting the card, the cast member will need to see everyone in your group no matter the size of the group.
+The DAS covers everyone in your travel party, for the 4 main parks in Florida and the 2 parks in California, for the entire length of your stay.
+The policy used to state that only 6 were allowed on 1 DAS – however, that statement seems to have been removed from any print.
+Some cast members may still only put up to 6 on your loved one’s DAS but many will do the entire party.
+Disney understands all the planning that goes into planning these trips and usually doesn’t want to split up a group.
+So if your group is larger than 6, the cast member usually include everyone.
+When requesting the DAS, the cast member will need to see everyone in your group no matter the size of the group.

 **Please remember that in order to use the DAS, the holder of the card must accompany the group on the attraction.